-The Valley Jazz Cooperative, in conjunction with Music Serving the Word Education, offers these resources free of charge to students and teachers, with the goal of supporting the continued development of young musicians.
+The Valley Jazz Cooperative, in conjunction with the education area of Music Serving the Word, offers these resources free of charge to students and teachers, with the goal of supporting the continued development of young musicians.

 If you find these materials helpful, we encourage you to share them with your friends and peers.

 CLICK DOCUMENT ICON TO OPEN IN WEB BROWSER